Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System design

 \subsection{More insights on the radar and \gls{ris} interplay}

-The radar can be focused on a different resolution cell in the illuminated region by only relying on receive signal processing; to be more specific, the range gating selects a region (namely, a circular or elliptical arc for a mono- and bi-static configuration, respectively) corresponding to a given propagation delay, while the subsequent spatial filter $\bm{f}$ points towards a specific direction.
-When required, multiple resolutions cells can be simultaneously inspected by adjusting the gating time and the spatial filter.
-The achievable \gls{snr} in each resolution cell is tied to the set of emitted waveforms, the radiation pattern of the transmit/receive elements, and the array geometry.
-An \gls{ris}-aided radar system can now benefit from additional degrees of freedom, namely, the choice of the phase shifts of the reflecting elements.
-Since their response must be programmed before the transmission of the probing signal, the system engineer must decide in advance how the \glspl{ris} should operate.
-Among the possible options, the design proposed in \eqref{problem-coherent-2} aims at choosing the phase shifts so as to maximize the \gls{snr} at one specific resolution cell.\footnote{More generally, the forward and backward \glspl{ris} could be pointed towards a different pair of resolution cells; also, they could be defocused to point towards multiple (widely-spaced or adjacent) resolution cells.} The cell of interest can be for example the one where an alert was previously found (if the radar is operating in an alert/confirm mode~\cite{Grossi-two-step-2017}) or the one where a previously-detected target is expected to be found (if the radar is operating in a tracking mode) or a particular spot that the system inspects on demand to prevent specific treats.
-Even if the \glspl{ris} are optimized to look at a specific location, the radar can still continue to simultaneously inspect other resolution cells; we anticipate here that an \gls{snr} gain can as a by-product be obtained also in a large area close to the cell towards which the \glspl{ris} have nominally been focused, as indicated by our examples in Sec.~\ref{Sec:numerical-analysis}.
+An \gls{mimo} radar emitting orthogonal waveforms simultaneously illuminates a large angular sector, whose width is tied to the beampattern of the transmit antennas; when operating alone, this radar can be focused on a desired point in the illuminated region by only relying on receive signal processing, and multiple points can be simultaneously inspected by changing the range gate and the receive filter.

+An \gls{ris}-aided \gls{mimo} radar benefits from additional degrees of freedom, namely, the choice of the phase shifts of the reflecting elements and a modified field of view.
+Since an \gls{ris} must be programmed before the transmission of the radar waveforms, the system engineer must decide in advance how it should operate.
+The design proposed in~\eqref{problem-coherent-2} chooses the phase shifts of both the forward and the backward \gls{ris} in order to enhance the \gls{snr} at only one desired location.
+For example, the location of interest can be the one where an alert was previously found (if the radar is operating in an alert/confirm mode~\cite{Grossi-two-step-2017}) or the one where a previously-detected target is expected to be found (if the radar is operating in a tracking mode) or a spot not accessible by the radar when operating alone~\cite{aubry2021reconfigurable}.
+Even if the \glspl{ris} are optimized to look at only one location, the radar can still simultaneously inspect other spots.

+Needless to say, different design criteria could be also considered to operate the \gls{ris}-aided \gls{mimo} radar.
+For example, the forward and backward \glspl{ris} could be steered towards multiple, possibly different locations, which may be of interest in the presence of multiple targets.